reisner-helene/Website-for-my-art/README.md

 I was doing a JavaScript course at a local evening school, so this is also the final project for this course.

-The website is available at https://sha.lu/art/
+The website is available at https://sha.lu/art/ and at https://reisner-helene.github.io/.